Aminos, Amino Acids

 Role in Protein Synthesis and Muscle Repair

-Amino acids, particularly branched-chain amino acids (BCAAs), are critical for repairing and building muscle tissue.
-They activate pathways that stimulate muscle growth and recovery.
+Branched-chain amino acids (BCAA), among acids like proteins, are vital for repairing and developing muscle tissue as they trigger pathways that promote muscle growth and aid in recovery.

 Clinical Applications in Medical Conditions